Kukuster/penguinsOnWhale/README.md

 Help output:

 ```
-Usage: penguinsOnWhale <COMMAND> [<image> [<image> [...]]]
+Usage: penguinsOnWhale <COMMAND> [<penguin> [<penguin> [...]]]
   or:  penguinsOnWhale [<option>]

 Commands:
-  run                    invokes a terminal and starts a docker container for each specified image
+  run                    invokes a terminal and starts a docker container for each specified penguin
-  all                    invokes a terminal and starts a docker container for all images in the config file
+  all                    invokes a terminal and starts a docker container for all penguins in the config file
-  here                   starts a single docker container in the current terminal
+  here                   starts a single penguin in the current terminal
   create-config          creates a new example config file in the current directory
   create-config-full     creates a new extensive example config file, demonstrating all available features
   reinstall              runs an installation script located at "/opt/penguinsOnWhale/installator.sh"